semhoun/st-image-auto-generation/README.md

 ### Features
 - Automatically detects and processes image generation requests in AI messages
 - Two insertion modes:
-  - Insert images directly in the current message (ST release version unsupported now)
+  - Insert images directly in the current message
   - Create new messages with generated images (ST's default image generation method)
 - Simple toggle in the extensions menu
 - Configuration panel in the Extensions settings